Frequently Asked Questions

 The shape or 'profile' of siding and fence board is different too.
 Siding is designed in such a way that each board overlaps the next, while fence boards butt up against the next board with no overlap.
 The advantage of an overlap is that in the event the wood shrinks, the overlap will cover any gap.
 The cedar fence boards we use are kiln-dried, but still some shrinkage may occur.
 Typically, it's not much, but it may result in tiny gaps between the boards.

 Can raccoons get into the sheds?

 We haven't had any reports from customers of raccoons getting into our sheds.
 In the event of an especially determined raccoon, all of the door latches are lockable.

 Are your sheds built durably?

 We think so.
 The bases (or floors) of all of our sheds are built using pressure-treated 2x4's.
-On many of the models, the front and back 2x4's are doubled-up for extra strength.
 The sides are built again with 2x4 and fence board or pine siding which are glued and nailed together for optimum strength.
 Doors are also robustly constructed and glued and nailed together.
 Roofs are built on a 2x4 frame with either plywood or fence board and a range of durable roofing materials as options.
 Sheds generally weigh several hundred pounds - these are not the flimsy things you buy at big box stores.